May

 The top Q doubles up on Scansonic's new 8-inch carbon driver.
 Raidho use their equivalent diamond-skin ceramic version in the below flagship.
 That showed in parallel at the Munich event also with gear from Moon by simaudio; and Nordost cabling which appears inside these speakers as hookup wiring.

 Børresen's new M6 flagship at the same event meanwhile kept the faith with 4½" drivers grouped in series and parallel pairs for a rear-ported 2½-way array.
 Basic math knows that six 4½" drivers add up to the cone area of one 11" driver.
 The bigger Q's dual 8" drivers become one 11.3".
 A wash?
-The argument favoring multi-paralleled small drivers is that it concentrates far more motor flux on the same cone area, reduces excursion requirements on each which lowers membrane stress and concomitant distortion.
+The argument favouring multi-paralleled small drivers is that it concentrates far more motor flux on the same cone area, reduces excursion requirements on each which lowers membrane stress and concomitant distortion.
 Smaller drivers simply must multiply sufficiently for a given target of bandwidth and SPL.
 That increases overall height and soon mimics a line source for a more cylindrical wave launch.